 And since they are metal-free, ceramic baking dishes are non-toxic and non-reactive.
 Even if you cook at high temperatures, it will neither release nor absorb anything.

 Plus, ceramic bakeware can withstand sudden temperature changes, so it can go from oven to fridge to freezer without a scratch or crack.

 And of course, let’s not forget the beauty of ceramic bakeware.
 They’re gorgeous enough to place and serve from the center of the table during meals.

 My favorite non-toxic ceramic cookware is Xtrema.
-Check out their Spring Cleaning Sale on bakeware for major discounts!
+Check out their sale on bakeware for major discounts!

 3. Cast Iron